cu1l/phase2_project/README.md

 # phase2_project

 Our idea equips users with travel information on national parks and landmarks.
-Yosemite, Grand Canyon, Zion, Joshua Tree, etc. For more popular destinations, we'll  include local parks and landmarks (i.e. for New York - Niagra Falls, Central Park, Statue of Liberty).
+Yosemite, Grand Canyon, Zion, Joshua Tree, etc. For more popular destinations, we'll  include more sites (i.e. for New York - Niagra Falls, Central Park, Statue of Liberty).

 https://wireframe.cc/Eq07qP